Arrow BOOK

 • Can support rehabilitation and posture correction

-• May reduce reliance on medication in some cases
+• May reduce reliance on medication in selected cases

 Possible risks and side effects

-Thoracic epidural injections are generally safe when performed by experienced clinicians.
-Possible effects include:
+Thoracic epidural injection is generally safe when performed by experienced clinicians, but all procedures carry some risk.

 • Temporary increase in pain